 Our fully trained carers can provide medical support including catheterisation, convene, PEG feeding and suppositories, to name just a few.
 All our caring staff are managed by our team of clinical care nurses who will work with you to create a unique care plan – making your life easier as you receive care in your home.

-We also work closely alongside district nurses and occupational therapists when required to ensure that we are able to deliver care that meets your specific needs – whether it be disability care, dementia care, nursing care or even companionship care.
+We also work closely alongside district nurses and occupational therapists when required to ensure that we are able to deliver care that meets your specific needs – whether it be disability care, types of dementia care, nursing care or even companionship care.

 How domiciliary care works with Helping Hands

-You will receive your own bespoke care package tailored to your unique needs, and you will have your own carer.
+You will receive your own bespoke care package tailored to your unique needs, and you will have your own private carer.
 They will help you achieve yours or your loved one’s personal needs and wishes, while supporting you through your plan.

 Each plan is flexible and unique, and all existing routines are taken into account – whether there’s a certain nightly overnight care routine that you have, medication schedule that you follow, or a hobby that’s important to you.